USA MASTERS TRACK & FIELD (MTF) is governed by

 (USA Track & Field) which is the National Governing Body of the sport of track and field for all ages including youth, open and masters.
 USATF's offices are located in Indianapolis, Indiana.

-The business, programs and competitions of MTF are conducted in accordance with MTF's OPERATING PROCEDURES .
+The business, programs and competitions of MTF are conducted in accordance with MTF's Operating Procedures (above).
 Every two years (odd numbered years) proposed changes to the MTF Operating Procedures may be submitted which will be reviewed and voted upon for acceptance or rejected by the masters track and field committee.
-Any questions about Operating Procedures or suggestions for improving them can be addressed to the MTF Active Athletes Representative.
+Any questions about Operating Procedures or suggestions for improving them can be addressed to the MTF Active Athletes Representative or the MTF Chair.

-MTF is governed by its Executive Committee, which consists of its elected officers, the Regional Coordinators, the chair of the Media Subcommittee or chair of the Marketing Subcommittee (as determined by the MTF Chair), one active athlete fro MTF, and one additional member to be appointed by the Chair.
-The Executive Committee conducts business on behalf of MTF and its meetings are open to any athlete who desires to attend, observe, and address the executive committee.
-Correspondance with the Executive Committee should be made through the Chair.
+MTF is governed by its Executive Committee, which consists of its elected officers, the Regional Coordinators, the chair of the Communications Subcommittee, the Active Athletes Representative, and one additional member appointed by the Chair.
+The Executive Committee conducts business on behalf of MTF between MTF Committee meetings and its meetings are open to any athlete who desires to attend, observe, and address the executive committee.
+Correspondence with the Executive Committee should be made through the Chair.
 See the MTF ORGANIZATIONAL CHART for contact info.

 RULES OF COMPETITION

-All USATF sanctioned competitions are conducted according to the USATF RULES OF COMPETITION .
+All USATF sanctioned competitions are conducted according to the USATF RULES OF COMPETITION.
 USATF's Rules of Competition, in general, apply to all track and field competitions; however, for Masters track and field competitions there are certain special provisions and exceptions.
 For example, MTF competitions are held in 5 year age groups starting at age 35.
-Other rules that are specific to MTF are descriped in SECTION II of USATF's Rules of Competition.
-Every two years (even numbered years), at USATF's annual meeting, rule change proposals are submitted and voted upon by the masters committee.
-Questions about Rules of Competition or suggestions for rules changes should be made to the Chair of the Masters Rules Subcommittee.
+Other rules that are specific to MTF are described in SECTION II of USATF's Rules of Competition.
+Every two years (even numbered years), at USATF's annual meeting, rule change proposals are submitted and voted upon by the masters T & F Committee.
+Questions about Rules of Competition or suggestions for rules changes should be made to the Chair of the MTF Rules Subcommittee.

 REGIONS & ASSOCIATIONS

 Masters Track and Field uses a regional system for purposes of administration and competition.
 There are seven Masters Regions in the United States, each of which is comprised of several Associations (there are a total of 57 Associations).
 Each Region has a Masters Regional Coordinator and each Association has a Masters Chair.
-All athletes who are members of USATF belong to a particular Association (usually determined by where the athlete lives) and is a member of its respctive Region.
+All athletes who are members of USATF belong to a particular Association (usually determined by where the athlete lives or where their club or officials organization is) and is a member of its respective Region.
 A geographical map and additional information can be found on the REGIONS & ASSOCIATIONS page.

 In 2005, the Master Track and Field Committee developed a STRATEGIC PLAN in order to develop goals and methods to improve the masters program.
 The Strategic Plan is in the process of implementation, with some aspects contingent on funding that has not yet been available.